andressiri/footstrap-ecommerce/README.md

   10. Create the database, do the migrations and populate it with the `npm run createDatabase` command.
 This will run three Sequelize client commands.
 The first will create the database, the second will create the necessary tables with the necessary conditions for the API to work and the third will populate the database with products and users, including the user `admin@test.com` with password `123456`, which should be used to test the functionality of the application.
   11. Finally, to run the client on port 3000 use the `npm run client` command at the `/client` directory, and for the server on port 8080 use the `npm run server` command at the `/server` directory.

-  ## Documentación de la API
+  ## API Documentation

-  La API que brinda el servidor, creada para la aplicación, está [documentada y publicada con Postman](https://documenter.getpostman.com/view/16003276/UzJHQdAZ).
-Ahí puedes cargar y correr la API en postman directamente o usar postman en el navegador, utilizando el botón que dice "Run in Postman" ubicado en la esquina superior derecha de la ventana.
+  The API provided by the server, created for the application, is [documented and published with Postman](https://documenter.getpostman.com/view/16003276/UzJHQdAZ).
+There you can load and run the API in postman directly or use postman in the browser, using the "Run in Postman" button located in the upper right corner of the window.

   <details>